Kchao1910/PersonalFinanceManager-PFM-/README.md

 # Requirements
 * Modern Browser (tested on Chrome, Mozilla Firefox, and Edge)
-* Download and save all files in this repository

 # Getting Started
 * Clone the latest version of the PFM repository.<br>